C4ptainCrunch/thesis/source/index.rst

 MCTS explores the game tree based on random sampling of the game space.
 The principle of Monte Carlo tree search in games is based on many playouts.
 In each playout, the game is simulated out to the end by selecting moves at random.
 The final game value of each playout is then used to estimate the value of the non-terminal nodes in the game tree.
 This estimation is refined by every successive playout

-A great benefit of MCTS is that unlike depth-limited minimax, MCTS is aheuristic: there is no need to estimate the values of non-terminal nodes with an domain specific heuristic.
+A great benefit of MCTS is that unlike depth-limited minimax, MCTS is aheuristic: there is no need to estimate the values of non-terminal nodes with a domain specific heuristic.
 This in turn, greatly reduces (or even removes) the need to acquire and incorporate domain knowledge.
 This explains our interest on the subject and the title of this work.

 Because MCTS incrementaly samples the game tree , we can stop the algorithm after any number of iterations (when our computational budget is exhausted) and still get a result without the need to explore the tree to a fixed depth like in :math:`\alpha\beta` minimax.
 Also, because that MCTS simulates games to the last move, it is robust in delayed rewards (like in Awale where the reward is +1 or -1 at the very last step, 0 everywhere else).